RADI 7014 Practice of Vascular Sonography 4

 Legacy Code 401299

 Coordinator Donna Oomens Opens in new window

-Description This unit aims to assure that students have gained adequate knowledge and skills to be able to practice competently, confidently and ethically as vascular sonographers.
-Care for and communication with patients and colleagues, continued professional development (CPD) and exposure to advance and leading edge imaging technologies will be given particular emphasis during this unit.
+Description This subject aims to assure that students have gained adequate knowledge and skills to be able to practice competently, confidently and ethically as vascular sonographers.
+Care for and communication with patients and colleagues, continued professional development (CPD) and exposure to advance and leading edge imaging technologies will be given particular emphasis during this subject.
 Once more, considerable time will be spent in the clinical environment performing imaging skills and activities independently (as per special requirements)